CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_file.md

             },
             {
                 "name": "specimen_type",
-                "description": "The high-level type of the specimen, based on its how it has been derived from the original extracted sample. \n", "mode": "NULLABLE",
+                "description": "The high-level type of the specimen, based on its how it has been derived from the original extracted sample.", "mode": "NULLABLE",
                 "type": "STRING"
             },